openwdl/wdl/SPEC.md

 The user is strongly suggested to specify a `container` for every task.
 There is no default value for `container`.
 If `container` is not specified, the execution behavior is determined by the execution engine.
 Typically, the task is simply executed in the host environment.

-🗑 The ability to omit `container` is deprecated.
+:wastebasket: The ability to omit `container` is deprecated.
 In WDL 2.0, `container` will be required.

 The format of a container URI string is `protocol://location`, where protocol is one of the protocols supported by the execution engine.
 Execution engines must, at a minimum, support the `docker://` protocol, and if no protocol is specified, it is assumed to be `docker://`.
 An execution engine should ignore any URI with a protocol it does not support.